Craig Barratt

-Craig H. Barratt (born 12 May 1962) is an Australian technology executive who served as Chief Executive Officer at Barefoot Networks until its acquisition by Intel in July 2019.
-Following the acquisition, and until his departure in May 2020, he served as senior vice president and general manager of the Connectivity Group under Intel's Data Platforms Group.
+Craig H. Barratt (born 12 May 1962) is an Australian technology executive who was Chief Executive Officer at Barefoot Networks until its acquisition by Intel in July 2019.
+Following the acquisition, and until his departure in May 2020, he was senior vice president and general manager of the Connectivity Group under Intel's Data Platforms Group.

-Barratt previously served as the CEO of Atheros from 2003, through its IPO in 2004 until its acquisition by Qualcomm in 2011.
+Barratt previously was the CEO of Atheros from 2003, through its IPO in 2004 until its acquisition by Qualcomm in 2011.
 He continued as President of Qualcomm Atheros upon the close of the acquisition in May 2011 until early 2013.
-Barratt then served as Senior Vice President, Access and Energy, at Google from 2012 until 2016.
+Barratt then was Senior Vice President, Access and Energy, at Google from 2012 until 2016.

+Intel Board Chair

+Barratt joined Intel's board in November, 2025 as an independent director.
+On March 3, 2026 it was announced that Barratt would succeed Frank Yeary as the chair of Intel's board.

 Open source software

 Barratt is the author of BackupPC, an open source backup system.
 He is the author of the original version of PSfrag, a LaTeX package.
 He has also contributed to Rsync and other open source projects.